laurabpaulsen/aarhus_rag_eval/README.md

 ## Introduction
-With recent developments within natural language processing, the potential use- cases of large language models (LLM) have expanded by reframing any type of task to a Natural Language Generation (NLG) task (Brown et al., 2020).
+With recent developments within natural language processing, the potential use- cases of large language models (LLM) have expanded by reframing any type of task to a Natural Language Generation (NLG) task.
 Consequently, there is a growing interest in using the models for internal and external use in commercial business and other organisations.
 The quality of the output of the model is crucial, but pinpointing which qualities to prioritise in a given context can